 CPI-M leader Brinda Karat also reached the AIIMS to meet the injured students.

-The BJP also condemned the violence, but called it a "desperate attempt by forces of anarchy" misleading students to achieve their own political goals.
+The BJP also condemned the violence unleashed in the JNU campus on Sunday evening, but called it a "desperate attempt by forces of anarchy" using students as cannon-fodder to achieve their political goals.

-"We strongly condemn the violence on JNU campus.
+The BJP's official Twitter handle said: "We strongly condemn the violence on JNU campus.
 This is a desperate attempt by forces of anarchy, who are determined to use students as cannon fodder, create unrest to shore up their shrinking political footprint.
-Universities should remain places of learning and education," the party said in a tweet.
+Universities should remain places of learning and education."